Investing in Berwick

 Warmer, Wealthier Berwick is a free project to help any resident in the Berwick area with energy related issues.
 This includes tariff advice, how to improve the energy performance of your home, accessing funding for installation and accessing free boiler replacements for those who qualify.

-Commissioned in 2014 the Wind Turbine has performed well with almost no downtime producing 2,071MWh up until end of May 2015.
+Commissioned in 2014 the Wind Turbine has performed well during 2015 and 2016 with almost no downtime.
+A full table of figures are shown.

 The William Elder Building is home to a branch of the North Northumberland Food bank, assisting those in desperate need, not only with accessing food but supporting and helping with any issues that may arise.